Causally constrained quantum operator dynamics: Introduction

-The use of operator algebras enables a mathematically rigorous understanding of local integrals of motions that can exist in operator dynamics and how they influence information propagation.
-The generality of our approach also gateways into finding the structure of a random unitary ensemble exhibiting the associated phenomenology without the need to rely on a specific model system (e.g. Clifford circuits).
-Adopting the operator algebra framework also facilitates the comparison with a more traditional notion of symmetries in many-body systems and fragmentation.
-Localisation in these circuits -- by construction -- is robust against perturbations within localised regions and coupling them to an environment.
-Analysis of the invariant subspaces of the unitary then enables understanding the stability of localisation against perturbations in the form of local projective measurement or gates.
+A definining feature of localisation in these circuits -- by construction -- is their robustness against arbitrary perturbations within localised regions and coupling them to an environment.
+The structure of invariant subspaces of the unitary then enables a stability-analysis of localisation against perturbations in the form of local projective measurement or gates.
 These can restore unbounded operator spreading and ergodicity in the circuit.
 Our starting point will be to construct algebras from the time-evolution of local operators and derive the constraints on the unitary from the irreducible structure of their automorphisms.
 We will discuss in detail the local conservation laws associated with the bounded light cone, employing the structure of commutant algebras.
-Notably, the bounded light-cone can exist without local conserved charges which highlights that this form of ergodicity-breaking is more general than, for example, quantum circuits with (conventional) local symmetries or soliton dynamics \cite{HoldenDye2025fundamentalcharges, Bertini2020_op_ent2}.
+Notably, the bounded light-cone can exist without local conserved charges which highlights that this form of ergodicity-breaking is more general than quantum circuits with (conventional) local symmetries or soliton dynamics \cite{HoldenDye2025fundamentalcharges, Bertini2020_op_ent2}.